This class serves as one of the three elective courses required to complete your certification.

 Extracting Information from the Market

 From the early days as a corporate bankruptcy and insolvency attorney, John Colucci perused financial statements, budgets and cash flow projections to determine the feasibility of financial plans presented to creditors.
 After early training in forensic financial analysis and fraud detection, Mr. Colucci took an interest in stock market investing from a fundamental perspective.
 After a series of hard-taught lessons beginning in 1987, technical analysis became a bigger focus for investment analysis.
 After working through the quasi fundamental/technical system developed by William J. O’Neil, Mr. Colucci’s Wyckoffian journey began with the search for meaning in the phrase, “the stock is under accumulation.”
 After numerous books, blog articles, courses and special events with many of the great Wyckoffian’s of our time, Mr. Colucci is primarily a long/short technical stock and futures trader using Wyckoffian principles–with an occasional financial statement sojourn to celebrate old times.
 Scanning and filtering are particular passions.
-He authors the Wyckoff Structural Scanning blog and has taught the special topic courses Look Less, See More and Scan For Success Part 1 , Scan For Success Part 2 and Scan For Success Part 3.
+He authors the Wyckoff Market Report, the Wyckoff Structural Scanning blog and has taught the special topic courses Look Less, See More and Scan For Success Part 1 , Part 2 and Part 3.
 John was the host and a presenter at the Best of Wyckoff 2021 and 2022 Online Conferences, co-host of the Anatomy of a Trade Vlog, and is a frequent contributor on the Wyckoff Market Discussion.

 We will send a link for the GoToWebinar sessions to the email address you used for the PayPal checkout.
 If you would like to use a different email address for class communications, notify us at email@example.com.
 You can log in to the GTW sessions from any device that can access the internet.
 You do not need any special hardware or software.